This is the Eclipse Update Site for the AnBx IDE

 OFMC protocol verification (only for AnBx/AnB files)

-- If you input file has extension .AnBx
+- If your input file has extension .AnBx

 - Select your AnBx file and click on "AnBxC" button.